-In the near future, hospitals and governments are interlinked and hold a monopoly over the world’s resources.
-Due to a blood-based epidemic ravaging the population, currency has shifted from paper money to clean blood.
+In the near future hospitals and governments are interlinked, holding a monopoly over the world’s resources.
+Due to a blood-based epidemic ravaging the global population, currency has shifted from paper money to blood.

-The Last McNary is a dark, loose retelling of the classic Anastasia.
-It is narrated from dual points of view.
+The Last McNary is a dark, loose Romanov retelling and narrated from dual points of view.

-After nearly 15 years of drawing my own blood, I shouldn’t be scared of needles.
-I’m not scared; not really, but I do loathe them.
-Maybe if they weren’t the cause of all my bruises, or maybe if I wasn’t one of the only people with O-negative blood in Zenith, I’d be less wary of them.Bridie, Chapter 1
+Red liquid pools into my tenth vial as I crouch in an alleyway on the outskirts of the Bloat, Zenith’s largest and poorest district.
+After nearly 15 years of drawing my own blood, I shouldn’t loathe needles.
+Maybe if they weren’t the cause of all my bruises, or maybe if I wasn’t one of the only people left in Zenith with O-negative blood, I’d be less wary of them.Bridie, Chapter 1

 “What are you getting out of this?”
 Mercy asks, ignoring Miles’ retort.

 “Besides the ever-illusive approval and praise from Wald?”
 I laugh half-heartedly.
 “Wald showed me a press release he’s willing to send if I succeed.
 As soon as I bring the girl back, the public will finally know I exist.
 I’ll be a true part of the St. Sapien family.”Dyanna, Chapter 2